 So, all was done pretty quickly and it was test time.
 As usual, I cleared a big space, just in case it all went bang... again.
 Well, it didn’t.
 In fact, nothing happened at all for a few seconds.
 While the unit was still on, I quickly measured voltages and all looked good; +/-5V and +/-12V.
 Then characters appeared in the display but not as expected.
 All that was shown was ‘FE’ which was flashing and every now-and-then, some random stuff.
 I had read on-line that this could be an initial boot routine.
 Indeed, there was no voltage on the memory back-up battery.
 The other issue was that the buttons on the front-panel were totally unresponsive.

-After sometime, I noticed that one of the multiplexers was seriously hot, so I switched off.
+After a few minutes of being powered up, I noticed that one of the multiplexers was seriously hot, so I switched off.
 I replaced the CD74AC138E and tried again.
 Wow!
 It all fired up!
 It still seemed to go through some kind of initialisation sequence after displaying 'FE' again but this time, only for a couple of seconds.

 I hooked up a MIDI keyboard and attached the output to my mixer.
 Hey, I’ve got sound.
 More than that, all the voices were working.
 This was all quite relief.